Online Quote Call Now

 Kerosene Fuel Explained – An Easy Guide

-At Crown Oil, we have a long association with kerosene, from our humble beginnings when our founder started the business selling the lamp oil door to door in 1928.
+At Crown Oil, we have a long association with kerosene, from our humble beginnings when our founder started the business selling lamp oil door to door in 1928.
 During this time, we’ve built up vast knowledge about kerosene and we owe a lot to the invention for where we are today.

 When our customers come to us with questions regarding kerosene, we’re fully equipped to answer any queries.
 To help you better understand kerosene, we’ve put together a detailed insight without blowing your mind with too much gobbledygook on its usage, purpose and legality.